-Self-Harm is usually identified by regular marks that are noted in a variety of parts of the body.
-These can include cuts, burns, scratches for example.
+Self-harm is usually identified by regular self-inflicted injuries that are noted in various parts of the body.

 The first part of a professionals job is to increase motivation to change.
 Its really important to manage self-harm early because it can become habitual and increase in intensity.
 A good starting point is to explore what benefits the person sees in self-harming and to ascertain negative reasons for why it would be helpful to make positive change.
 Once motivation to change is established, CYP can be referred to the ‘Why Change?’ part of the stem4 website and to our ‘Calm Harm’ app whilst they wait specialist treatment.